Bowserinator/hellomouse-youtube-style/README.md

 ### Features (v1.0.0)

 - Restore the old style for playlist titles, video thumbnail titles, channel names, etc...
-- Move video buttons to top again, remove names for more compact interface (optional) (that can fit all buttons including *Add to Playlist*)
+- Move video buttons to top again, remove btn labels for more compact interface (optional) (that can fit all buttons including *Add to Playlist*)
 - Remove the ugly new description box styles and move date added to top
 - Red subscribe buttons
 - Make new playlist page slightly more bearable